vignaesh01/DataverseDevToolsMcpServer/DataverseDevToolsMcpServer/README.md

 - Args: `run --project C:/Projects/DataverseDevToolsMcpServer/DataverseDevToolsMcpServer/DataverseDevToolsMcpServer.csproj --environmentUrl https://yourorg.crm.dynamics.com`

 Once added, start a new chat and invoke Dataverse operations in natural language; Claude will call the server tools under the hood.

-## Sample prompts

-Use natural-language prompts in your MCP client; the client will map them to tool calls.

-### User Management

-- "What is my current Dataverse user and business unit?"
-- "Find the user ‘Jane Doe’ and show her queues and teams."
-- "List security roles for the user Jane Doe."
-- "Assign Basic User security role to the user Jane Doe."
-- "Remove Basic User security role from the user Jane Doe."
-- "Move user Jane Doe to business unit Sales."
-- "Add the user Jane Doe to team Super Squad."
-- "Remove the user Jane Doe from team Super Squad."
-- "Add the user Jane Doe to the  Super Squad queue."
-- "Remove the user Jane Doe from Super Squad queue."

-### Team Management
-- "Assign Basic User security role to the Super Squad Team."
-- "Remove Basic User security role from the Super Squad Team."
-- "Change Business Unit of Super Squad team to Service business unit"

-### Security Management

-- "What privileges does Basic User security role has on the ‘account’ table."
-- "Show all privileges for role Basic User."
-- "Which security roles have read privilege on account table and at what depth?"
-- "Compare the privieleges between Basic User and Support user security role."

-### Data Management

-- "Execute this FetchXML query: <paste FetchXML>."
-- "Execute the Dataverse Web API: <paste Web API Details>"
-- "Create a new account using Web API with this JSON payload."
-- "Update contact record of Jane Doe with this JSON payload."
-- "Upsert contact record of Jane Doe using alternate keys (new_key='ACME') with this payload."
-- "Delete record contact record of Jane Doe."

-### Entity Metadata

-- "Find tables containing the keyword ‘invoice’."
-- "Get full metadata for the ‘account’ table."
-- "List OptionSet values for field ‘statuscode’ on entity ‘incident’."
-- "Show the privileges defined on the ‘contact’ entity."
-- "List all global OptionSets."
-- "Get option values of the global optionset Rating."

-### Troubleshooting

-- "Get plugin trace logs for the plugin ‘Contoso.Plugins.AccountPreCreate’."
-- "Get plugin trace logs for correlation ID ‘aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee’."

 ## Tools overview